-With your consent, we will also collect some general information about you including your name, gender, date of birth, ethnicity, and contact details.
-We need this information to communicate with you and to understand your assessment results.
+With your consent, we will also collect some general information about your child including their name, gender, date of birth, ethnicity, and contact details.
+We need this information to communicate with you and to understand your child's assessment results.